galaxyproject/training-material/topics/admin/tutorials/celery/tutorial.md

 # Overview

 Celery is a distributed task queue written in Python that can spawn multiple workers and enables asynchronous task processing on multiple nodes.
-It supports scheduling, but can be used for real-time operations.
+It supports scheduling, but focuses more on real-time operations.

 From the Celery website: